David Steele (musician): Career

 In summer 2004, he released the album Fried, on which he collaborated with the New Orleans vocalist, Jonte Short.
 The album was a mix of soul, funk and R&B. Fried signed to Sony BMG and their album was re-packaged and re-released with a modified tracklisting and running order, including some 3 new tracks replacing the last 2 of the original tracks, as the album Things Change, released in 2007.

+Personal life

-Steele spent some time living in the French Quarter of New Orleans, but now resides in London.
+Steele spent some time residing in the French Quarter of New Orleans, but he relocated to London.